zowe/docs-site/docs/extend/extend-apiml/onboard-plain-java-enabler-external-configuration.md

 </Context>
 ```

-   Where the two parameters corresponding to the location of the configuration files are:
+   The two parameters corresponding to the location of the configuration files are:

    * `apiml.config.location`

-      This parameter describes the location of the basic configuration file.
+   is parameter describes the location of the basic configuration file.

    * `apiml.config.additional-location`
    This parameter describes the location of the external configuration file.

    The method in this example uses the provided configuration file names in order to load them as _YAML_ files into the internal Java configuration object of type _ApiMediationServiceConfig_.